 The COVID-19 pandemic has greatly affected our business practices causing us to reduce our patient population by up to 70% in some areas with an overall drop of 45-50%.
 The drop in patients has led to a corresponding drop in revenues.
 We are forecasting a slow increase in the number of patients over time but don’t see a full return of patients in the foreseeable future.
 Therefore we were left with staff without patients to care for.
 In the best interest of all Palomar Health stakeholders we had to take the painful step of a workforce reduction.
 For more information, please read the CEO’s press conference remarks.

-No, we are proud to report we have not had a single patient or staff test positive for COVID-19.
-Due to the increased risk of exposure of this vulnerable population, we are retesting any patient transferred to another facility.
+Not a single patient at The Villas has tested positive for the coronavirus.
+Due to the increased risk of exposure of this vulnerable population, we are retesting any patient transferred to or from another facility.